aws/aws-advanced-python-wrapper/docs/using-the-python-driver/SessionState.md

 ## What is a session state?

-Every connection is associated with a connection session on the server and a group of related session settings like the autoCommit flag or the readonly flag.
+Every connection is associated with a connection session on the server and a group of related session settings like the autocommit flag or the read_only flag.
 The following session settings are tracked by the AWS Advanced Python Driver, and together they form a session state:
-- autoCommit (`autocommit`)
+- autocommit
-- readOnly (`read_only`)
+- read_only

 Since the AWS Advanced Python Driver can transparently switch physical connection to a server (for instance, during a cluster failover), it's important to re-apply the current session state to a new connection during such switch.